chelliy/chelliy/README.md

 A senior in Gerogia Institute of Technology, majoring CS, Intelligent and Media threads.

-I love play video games, and also willing to work in game development field.
+I love play video games, and also want to work in game development field.

 <!---
 chelliy/chelliy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.